Engaged Neighbor Project

 Expanding to Your City

-With partners and sponsors, this neighboring project can be expanded to your city.
+With partners and sponsors, the Engaged Neighbor Project can be expanded to your city.
 Key partners to involve include the city council or city administration, Chamber of Commerce, school district, neighborhood groups, park board and the ministerial alliance.

 David Burton can speak to formally or informally to interested parties, help coordinate meetings, and provide necessary materials in support of this community development effort.
 He can be reached by telephone at (417) 881-8909 or email.